jlsfernandez/O365-Starter-Intranet/README.md

 - Office UI Fabric (for icons, fonts and styles)
 - Node JS (for dependencies management with npm)

 The entire solution is "site collection self-contained" to not interfer with the global tenant configuration (especially taxonomy and search configuration).
+It allows you to deploy this solution safely in your tenant.

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)